jessicarmendariz/JPACRUDProject/README.md

 - MySQL
 - Spring Boot

 Problem: Throughout the development of this applicaiton, syntax was a huge struggle.
-Creating .jsp files and mapping their path to the right place has been a consistant issue of mine.
-Continuity and eye for detail has been a reoccuring issue in the building of this JPACRUDProject.
+Creating .jsp files and mapping their path to the right place has been a consistent issue of mine.
+Continuity and attentiont to detail has been a reoccuring issue in the building of this JPACRUDProject.

 Solution: Having a second set of eyes review your work - especially to point out "ID here is a capital "I" and over here it is a lowercase "i".
 Other than having a proofreader help find the errors, creating a record of standard operating procedures is the best way to keep continuity in the way parameters are written.